aimeos/laravel-cms/docs/jsonapi-introduction.md

 http://mydomain.tld/api/cms/pages
 ```

-The `pages` endpoint will return items from the page tree as well as related content elements depending on parameters added.
+The `pages` endpoint will return items from the page tree as well as related shared content elements depending on parameters added.

 * [Available properties](#available-properties)
   * [Page properties](#page-properties)